r-Techsupport/rTS_Wiki/docs/networking/internet-not-working.md

 If one device is affected, check if it is a software problem, be it an OS setting or a program.

 ### Network reset
 Various connectivity problems are fixed with the following 3 commands.
-To run them seach "cmd.exe" in the start menu, right click "Command Prompt" and click on "Run as administrator".
+To run them search "cmd.exe" in the start menu, right click "Command Prompt" and click on "Run as administrator".
 ```
 ipconfig /flushdns
 netsh interface ip reset